 When steel erection RAMS are usually needed

-Structural steel erection
+Structural frame erection

-Mezzanines, staircases, and platforms
+Mezzanines, staircases and platforms

 Hazards